Collect fountain data

-As with clean fountains, it does not seem as though the condition of drinking fountains corresponds with the socioeconomic status of the area.
+As with clean fountains, it does not seem as though the condition of drinking fountains corresponds with the social vulnerability of the area.
 However, that does not mean that your analysis didn't have value.
 By determining areas with the highest density of dirty fountains, you pinpoint locations that the city can target to improve fountain conditions.

 - Save the map.

-In these lessons, you created an editable feature layer that users can use to collect information about drinking water fountains in Berkeley, California.
+In this lesson, you created an editable feature layer that users can use in Field Maps to collect information about drinking water fountains in Berkeley, California.
 You then analyzed the condition of drinking fountains and compared the results to the social vulnerability of the area.